 Healing your inner child also goes hand in hand with shadow work–which is working with your unconscious mind to uncover parts of yourself you may be suppressing.
 You can try my shadow work journal prompts to further explore your unconscious thoughts.

-50 Journal Prompts for Healing Your Inner Child
+80 Journal Prompts for Healing a Wounded Inner Child

 - Thinking about your inner child right now, what is he/she feeling currently?